-We use Gnuradio software to read the data stream from the ADC drive.
-Gnuradio suite consist of gnuradio-companion which is a graphical tool for creating signal-flow graphs and generating flow-graph source code.
+In order to read the data stream from the ADC drive, we use Gnuradio software.
+Gnuradio suite consists of gnuradio-companion which is a graphical tool for creating signal-flow graphs and generating flow-graph source code.
 This tool was used to create a basic RAW data grabber to record and interactively view the data stream output from ADC modules.